 - University Health Services offers quitting guides, free tobacco cessation programs, and quitting aids for members of the CMU community.

-- Enrollees of CMU-offered benefit programs have additional Benefit Carrier Tobacco Cessation Programs and Preventative Services [pdf] available.
+- Enrollees of CMU-offered benefit programs have additional Tobacco Cessation Resources [pdf] available.

 - The Pennsylvania Free Quit Line (1-800-QUIT-NOW) is available 24 hours a day/ 7 days a week.
 By contacting the PA Free Quitline, you can receive: